What is an administration order?

 No, debts included in your administration order are not frozen.
 You’re still expected to make payments towards these debts but instead of going to various creditors this will just be paid as one amount to the court.

 Whilst your debts aren’t frozen, any interest or other charges associated are frozen.
-You’ll also be protected from the creditors included in the administration order taking any further enforcement action including court or bailiff action.
+You’ll also be protected from the creditors included in the administration order taking any further enforcement action including court or bailiff (enforcement officer) action.

 Are debts written off after an administration order?